Tsholo0707/Work-Readiness-Training/workplace-etiquette/reflections.md

 **Situation:**

-The professional networking task emphasized the value of building and maintaining meaningful professional connections in one's career journey.
+The workplace etiquette task focused on understanding appropriate behavior, communication, and professionalism in a work environment.

 **Task:**

-My goal was to understand how to build professional network and create a plan for developing and managing my online presence.
-How to introduce myself to the industry and practise talking witha professional from the industry.
+My task was to learn how to adapt to different workplace cultures and demonstrate respectful and professional conduct at all times.

 **Action:**

-I explored strategies for networking through digital platforms like LinkedIn.
-I updated my LinkedIn profile and engaged with content relevant to IT, software development and data analytics.
+I learned about time management, teamwork, conflict resolution, and respecting diversity in the workplace.
+I also reflected on scenarios showing good and poor etiquette and identified how to respond appropriately in professional settings.

 **Results:**

-Through this task, I learned that network is a continuous process that supports career development.
-I now understand professional network and understand how to maintain relationships by communicating respectfully and adding value to my conections.
-I learned that I need to reach out to my network and that networks require upkeep.
+After completing this topic, I feel more prepared to enter a professional environment.
+I now understand how to maintain respect, professionalism, and accountability in any workplace situation.